-Accessibility by circumventing navigation problems.
-People often do not know about photo collections created by the primary organizer.
+Accessibility by circumventing navigation problems - People often do not know about photo collections created by the primary organizer.
 Even if they do, they may not know how to find them, as they may be hidden in a hierarchy, have cryptic names, or stored in a database by a software system that they are unfamiliar with.
-Using memorabilia as a handle to photos circumvents these navigational problems, as the associated photoset is immediately displayed.
+Using memorabilia as a handle to photos circumvents these navigational problems, as the associated photo-set is immediately displayed.

-Accessibility by removing time delays.
-With standard digital photos, people have to stand around and wait as: the photo shower turns on and logs onto a computer; navigates through a traditional GUI system to find the photo set; starts the software and navigate through its controls to display the photos as a slide show.
+Accessibility by removing time delays - With standard digital photos, people have to stand around and wait as follows: the person showing photos turns on and logs onto a computer; navigates through a traditional GUI system to find the photo-set; starts the software and navigate through its controls to display the photos as a slide show.
 With SOUVENIRS, one simply brings the memento to the display and the photos are retrieved immediately.

-Viewing is in a social setting.
-Groups no longer have to view photos by crowding around small desktop computer displays located in out of the way corners of a home such as in a den or bedroom office.
-We assume that SOUVENIRS is permanently linked to a large display - a new generation television set such as a 50" plasma display - located in a public home space such as a living room.
+Viewing is in a social setting - Groups no longer have to view photos by crowding around small desktop computer displays located in out of the way corners of a home such as in a den or bedroom office.
+We assume that SOUVENIRS is permanently linked to a large display - a new generation television set such as a 50 in plasma display - located in a public home space such as a living room.
 Unlike home offices or spare bedrooms, these rooms and the display are already set up as a social space - a space that often contains family memorabilia.
 Family and visitors regularly inhabit that space (which creates social opportunities), and the display is easily and comfortably viewable by all (e.g., televisions are normally surrounded by couches).
+This contrasts with van den Hoven and Eggen (2003), which utilizes two displays: a private one for photo selecting and a public one for shared photo viewing.
+The challenge here is that two displays make photo-sharing a two step process.
+Users must first view photos on their personal display and then select which to view on the public display.
+While this can circumvent privacy issues, it could easily cause additional challenges for the speed and serendipity that one may normally desire in photo sharing activities.